ACADEMIC GRIEVANCE/GRADE APPEALS PROCEDURE

-6. If not satisfied with the Dean’s response, the student will have 5 working days to appeal to the office of the Vice President of Academic and Student Affairs.
+6. If not satisfied with the Dean’s response, the student will have 5 working days to appeal to the office of the Vice President of Academic Affairs.
 Students are responsible for submitting the original appeal form with the Dean’s response.
 Students should keep a copy of all documentation related to the appeal for their records.

 7. If the concerns are not resolved, the student may request a hearing of the Judicial Committee.
-The office of the Vice President of Academic and Student Affairs will contact the Judicial C-chairs to arrange a hearing.
+The office of the Vice President of Academic Affairs will contact the Judicial C-chairs to arrange a hearing.
 A hearing will be scheduled within 10 working days from the receipt of the appeals request.
-The student will be notified by the office of the Vice President of Academic and Student Affairs of the date, and location of the hearing.
+The student will be notified by the office of the Vice President of Academic Affairs of the date, and location of the hearing.

 8. The Judicial Committee will provide written recommendation of their decision to the President of the College within 5 working days.
 The president will make a decision and notify the student within five working days of receipt of committee’s recommendation.
 The decision of the President is final.